-Observer Coverage
+Observer coverage

-Purse Seine Fishery - Great Australian Bight 2006-07
+Purse Seine Fishery: Great Australian Bight 2007-08

-The purse seine observer programme for the 2006-07 Australian SBT fishing season monitored fishing and tow operations between 33 and 34°S and 131 and 133°E in January, February and March 2006.
-One Australian and one South African observer monitored 9 purse seine sets representing 5.6% of the total sets in which fish were taken in 2006-07.
-From these observations an estimated 280 tonnes of SBT were caught during observed sets representing 5.6% of the estimated tonnage caught for the 2006-07 season.
-Less than the 10% target coverage occurred during the 2006-07 season due to an unexpectedly low number of sets (effort), and as a result catches, that occurred on the observed voyages.
-The low level of catches was likely to have been influenced by the time of year and environmental factors.
+The purse seine fishery observer program for the 2007-08 Australian SBT fishing season monitored fishing and tow operations between 33-34°S and 131-133°E in December, January, February and March 2008.
+One Australian and one South African observer monitored 16 purse seine sets where fish were retained and one set that was aborted and fish were released.
+This represents 11.8% of the total sets in which fish were taken in 2007-08.
+From these observations an estimated 546 t of SBT were caught during observed sets, representing 12.1% of the estimated tonnage caught for the 2007-08 season.